 Hey Toronto, I think the only way the Maple Leafs win the Stanley Cup is by putting an NHL team in Hamilton.
 Then they’d have to win something to be able to sell season tickets.

 One of the strange things about being white is, unlike other races, when asked to describe ourselves, we don’t begin with, “I’m a white male.”

-So, who has to be in power before you’ll die for your country?
+So, who has to be in power before you’ll give up your life for your country?

 I find it very convenient that the bad stuff our government has done is always classified.